AndreaRibuoli/PASERIE/README.md

         https://www.andrearibuoli.it/paserie/PaseOssFloating.tar
 ```

-An alternative archive supports IBM i 6.1, 7.1 and 7.2.
-In case of interest send me a request by e\-mail for specific
-instructions (`andrea.ribuoli@yahoo.com`).
 From *the home path of the user* that will be using *PASERIE/INSTALL* we
 install **PaseOss** folder by untarring *PaseOssFloating* tar file: